iangorse/itemizer-vibe/README.md

-# ⚡️ This entire application was vibe coded as an experiment to see how it works.
-There may be errors or quirks due to this approach.
+# ⚡️ This entire application was vibe coded as an experiment to see how it works. <sub>There may be errors or quirks due to this approach.</sub>

 # Itemizer-Vibe